bilnash/CSE/README.md

 [![Project Status: Moved to https://github.com/bilnash/RCSE – The project has been moved to a new location, and the version at that location is no longer working due to changes in Casablanca Stock Exchange API.](https://www.repostatus.org/badges/latest/moved.svg)](https://www.repostatus.org/#moved)

-# <span style="color:red">Warning:</span> The project has been moved to a new location, and the version at that location is no longer working due to changes in Casablanca Stock Exchange API.
-New version is available at [[https://github.com/bilnash/RCSE](https://github.com/bilnash/RCSE)
+### :warning: Warning :warning: The project has been moved to a new location, and the version at that location is no longer working due to changes in Casablanca Stock Exchange API.
+New version is available at [https://github.com/bilnash/RCSE](https://github.com/bilnash/RCSE)

 # CSE